 “I will not,” Janelle says.
 “I promise.”

 She chuckles and I turn my head back in her direction.

 “It’s not like your mind is easy to push, anyway,” Janelle says with a grin.
 “It took more effort than I would have possibly imagined just to get you to listen for a few minutes!”

 “Good,” I said, and settled into my seat.

-The layout of the school is simple, with the faculty offices near the hairpin and the classroom buildings spreading out behind it.
-Navigating a dense forest where one tree looks much like another is tricky, and you have to rely on your other senses to get you around.
-A bead of saliva left on a leaf by panting prey is sometimes all you have to go on.
+The school has a simple layout, with the faculty offices near the hairpin and the classroom buildings spreading out behind it.
+Navigating a dense forest where one tree looks much like another can be tricky, and you have to rely on your other senses to get you around.
+The salty smell from a bead of saliva left on a leaf by panting prey, or the sound of twigs snapping as a predator closes in.
 Buildings that look quite different, and even have their names printed on the entrance?
 Piece of cake, as Fritz would say.

 Though I don’t much care for cake.